cysouw/diathesis/text/c01_introduction.md

 Finally, there are also constructions that obligatorily include the pronoun *es* in the sentence as part of the valency of the utterance.
 The main reason for such an *es* is that there is a strong regularity in German that a nominative subject has to be present in each sentence (with very few exceptions, see below).
 Note that 'subject' is defined here for German as the nominative noun phrase that shows agreement with the finite verb.
 When there is no subject available, then the pronoun *es* is used to fill this gap.
 This is known as a ~~valency-simulating~~ *es* [@czicza2014: 115].
 In the analysis of diatheses in this book, such valency-simulating *es* is not explicitly noted.
 Any clause without an nominative argument induces a valency-simulating *es* (with very few exceptions, as noted below).

-In constructions with a valency-simulating *es*, as exemplified in [@Next a,b], the pronoun *es* can occur in the Vorfeld [@Next a], seemingly parallel to the position-simulating usage [@Last a].
-However, When another constituent is placed in the Vorfeld, this obligatory *es* in [@Next a] cannot be removed, but has to occur elsewhere in the sentence, typically immediately after the finite verb [@Next b].
+In constructions with a valency-simulating *es*, as exemplified in [@next a,b], the pronoun *es* can occur in the Vorfeld [@next a], seemingly parallel to the position-simulating usage [@last a].
+However, When another constituent is placed in the Vorfeld, this obligatory *es* in [@next a] cannot be removed, but has to occur elsewhere in the sentence, typically immediately after the finite verb [@next b].

 :::ex
 a.
 Es stinkt hier sehr.
 b.
 Hier stinkt es sehr.
 :::

-In a very limited set of constructions, a valency-simulating *es* is left out, resulting in sentences without any formal nominative subject [@Next].
-Most of these cases are historical idiosyncrasies, except for the impersonal passive [@Next d], see [@sec:participles-werden-impersonal-passive].
+In a very limited set of constructions, a valency-simulating *es* is left out, resulting in sentences without any formal nominative subject [@next].
+Most of these cases are historical idiosyncrasies, except for the impersonal passive [@next d], see [@sec:participles-werden-impersonal-passive].

 :::ex
 a.
 Heute ist mir kalt.